The Different Types Of Snow Conditions That We Experience On The Mountain

 Chunder – This snow is non-optimal, thick in nature, and can come in many different varieties.
 Chunder is something you just know when you are skiing it.

-Champagne Powder –ย High-class light fluffy powder typically found in The Colorado Rockies.
-Regular snow takes 1 inch of water to make 12 inches of snow, champagne powder makes 30 inches of snow for every inch of water.
+Champagne Powder –ย High-class light fluffy powder typically found in The Colorado Rockies and trademarked by Steamboat Springs Resort.
+Regular snow takes one inch of water to make 12 inches of snow, while champagne powder makes 30 inches of snow for every inch of water.
 This snow is pure bliss.
 Only found after the coldest of storms.

 Chop – Powder that has been skied through but there is still a series of fresh powder as you cut through other people’s tracks.